sav-che/TL-2/Authors/Webb, Philip Barker {std. P. Webb}.md

-> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/item/103250#page/178/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/page/33066458) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Webb, Philip Barker (1793-1854), British naturalist, traveller and geologist of private means; B.A.
-Oxford 1815; travelled widely in the Mediterranean area, Portugal (1826-1828), Madeira and the Canary Islands (with S. Berthelot 1828-1830), settled at Paris, assembling a rich herbarium and library. (*P. Webb*).
+Oxford 1815; travelled widely in the Mediterranean area, Portugal (1826-1828), Madeira and the Canary Islands (with S. Berthelot 1828-1830), settled at Paris, assembling a rich herbarium and library.
+**Abbreviated name**: *P. Webb*

 #### Herbarium and types